MCAT Registration and Scheduling in 2021

 - Preregistration starts on Monday, November 2 at noon (ET).
 Save time on registration day by filling out your information in the MCAT Registration System in advance.

-- February – Register for April, May, and June dates
+- Week of February 15 – Register for April, May, and June dates.
+More details will be announced in the coming weeks. (updated January 15, 2021)

 - May – Register for July, August, and September dates